 Cognitive Behavioural Therapy (CBT) & Acceptance and Commitment Therapy (ACT)

 Relational Life Therapy

 Solution Focused Therapy

 Exposure Response Prevention Therapy

 WHAT EXACTLY IS PSYCHOTHERAPY?

-Psychotherapy (also known as talk-therapy) is a critical part of treatment plans designed to help manage and improve our mental health.
-This is especially important for people suffering from depression, anxiety, and obsessive compulsive disorders, for example.
+Psychotherapy (also known as talk-therapy) is a critical component to help manage and improve our mental health, our relationship with ourselves, and our relationships with others.